patrick-kidger/diffrax/docs/usage/how-to-choose-a-solver.md

 ## Ordinary differential equations

+!!! info

+    ODE problems are informally divided into "stiff" and "non-stiff" problems.
+Non-stiff problems are quite common, and generally solved using straightforawrd techniques like explicit Runge--Kutta methods.
+"Stiff" problems are simply (and informally) defined as those problems for which explicit Runge--Kutta methods don't work.

 ### Non-stiff problems

 For non-stiff problems then [`diffrax.Tsit5`][] is a good general-purpose solver.

 !!! note

     For a long time the recommend default solver for many problems was [`diffrax.Dopri5`][].
 This is the default solver used in [`torchdiffeq`](https://github.com/rtqichen/torchdiffeq/), and is the solver used in MATLAB's `ode45`.
 However `Tsit5` is now reckoned on being slightly more efficient overall.
+(Try both if you wish.)

 If you need accurate solutions at high tolerances then try [`diffrax.Dopri8`][].

-If you are solving a neural differential equation, and training via discretise-then-optimise (which is the default `diffeqsolve(..., adjoint=RecursiveCheckpointAdjoint())`), then accurate solutions are often not needed and a low-order solver will be most efficient.
+If you are solving a neural differential equation, and training via discretise-then-optimise (corresponding to `diffeqsolve(..., adjoint=RecursiveCheckpointAdjoint())`, which is the default), then accurate solutions are often not needed and a low-order solver will be most efficient.
 For example something like [`diffrax.Heun`][].

 ### Stiff problems